 Lady Justice reading a book

-Filed under accountability, american imperialism, foreign policy, governance, life stories, politIcal discourse, Presidential elections, self-reflexivity, the imaginary and the real, trauma, unusual people, vengeance, welfare & philanthophy, wikileaks, world events & processes
+Filed under accountability, american imperialism, centre-periphery relations, doctoring evidence, economic processes, governance, historical interpretation, human rights, Indian Ocean politics, island economy, legal issues, life stories, politIcal discourse, power politics, Presidential elections, Rajapaksa regime, reconciliation, self-reflexivity, Sinhala-Tamil Relations, slanted reportage, sri lankan society, the imaginary and the real, truth as casualty of war, welfare & philanthophy, world events & processes

-Filed under accountability, centre-periphery relations, economic processes, governance, historical interpretation, immigration, life stories, politIcal discourse, power politics, Presidential elections, unusual people, world events & processes
+Filed under accountability, american imperialism, centre-periphery relations, democratic measures, elephant tales, foreign policy, historical interpretation, Indian Ocean politics, life stories, politIcal discourse, Presidential elections, propaganda, Rajapaksa regime, security, self-reflexivity, slanted reportage, sri lankan society, truth as casualty of war, world events & processes